Code-Institute-Submissions/b1ndark-project3/README.md

 - After entering your username, it will take you to a main menu with two options:
     - INSTRUCTIONS - to take you to the instruction's menu
     - START - to start the Blackjack game
+    - EXIT GAME - to exit game
 - If you select the instructions, it will take you to another menu where instructions are displayed and two options to select:
     - START - to start the game
-    - EXIT - to take you back to main menu
+    - MAIN MENU - to take you back to main menu
+    - EXIT GAME - to exit game
 - Once you start the game the dealer will give you and himself two cards, the second card from the dealer will be hidden until the game is over
 - The game will check for Blackjacks, if there is no Blackjack the game will continue
 - Two options will be displayed: